DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 	- The tail being up or down will be the visual indication to the player of the crawler's mode

 ### Boss Fight
-- The boss fight is fighting NEEGA-Kin
+- The boss fight is fighting NEGA-Kin
 - The boss should be enforcer-size
 - *IDEA*: The boss can ONLY have up to 4 neuros.
 Based on the number of neuros the player picks up, the boss gets that number of neuros.
 	- PRESET POWERS: